 The Oklahoma Almanac was published by the Oklahoma Department of Libraries from 1981 to 2018, and was formerly known as the Directory of Oklahoma.

-Similar to other state’s Blue Books, the Almanac includes information on Oklahoma’s state agencies, and the executive, judicial, and legislative branches of government.
+Similar to other state’s Blue Books, the Almanac included information on Oklahoma’s state agencies, and the executive, judicial, and legislative branches of government.

-The Almanac also includes election results, county statistics, a tourism section, a wildlife and nature section, Oklahoma history, federal government contacts, lists of Oklahoma museums and statewide associations, and more.
+The Almanac also included election results, county statistics, a tourism section, a wildlife and nature section, Oklahoma history, federal government contacts, lists of Oklahoma museums and statewide associations, and more.

 Learn more about our state—its past, as well as its present.

-Oklahoma Almanac has been published by the ODL since 1981.
-It is the foremost source on the state, including state government information, election results, county statistics, education and commerce information, as well as a wildlife & nature.
+Oklahoma Almanac was published by ODL from 1981 to 2018.
+It was the foremost source on the state, including state government information, election results, county statistics, education and commerce information, as well as a wildlife and nature section.